-Caroline Mbonu, HHCJ, Ph.D., Graduate Theological Union, is a member of the Congregation of the Handmaids of the Holy Child Jesus.
-She is presently a senior lecturer in the department of Religious and Cultural Studies at University of Port Harcourt, Nigeria.
+Caroline Mbonu is a member of the Congregation of the Handmaids of the Holy Child Jesus.
+She has a doctorate from Graduate Theological Union and is currently a senior lecturer in the Department of Religious and Cultural Studies at University of Port Harcourt, Nigeria.
 An interdisciplinary scholar, she employs Scripture, African religious traditions and economics to seek insights into improving women’s participation in social processes.
 She is the author of several articles and two books, one of which is Handmaid: the Power of Names in Theology and Society (Wipf and Stock Publishers, 2010).

 A close Gospel reading reveals service as a root metaphor for the Christian life, a life lived in Christ.
 Service establishes members of the new community.
 In this light, service also becomes the metaphor for the Christian community.